Wireless random-access networks with bipartite interference graphs

-Our third main theorem identifies the law of $\mathcal{T}_G^{Q^0 }/\mathbb{E}^r[\mathcal{T}_G^{Q^0}]$.
+Our third main theorem identifies the law of $\mathcal{T}_G^{Q^0 }/\mathbb{E}_{1_U}[\mathcal{T}_G^{Q^0}]$.
 Recall the laws $\mathcal{P}_{\mathrm{sub}},\mathcal{P}_{\mathrm{cr}},\mathcal{P}_{\mathrm{sup}}$ introduced in \eqref{teoremapaper1}.
 Write $\circledast$ to denote convolution.

-\begin{teorema}{\bf [Law of the transition time]} Consider the bipartite graph $G = ((U,V),E)$ with initial queue lenghts $Q^0=(Q_U^0,Q_V^0)$ as in \eqref{initialqueues}.
+\begin{teorema}{\bf [Law of the transition time]} Consider the bipartite graph $G = ((U,V),E)$ with initial queue lengths $Q^0=(Q_U^0,Q_V^0)$ as in \eqref{initialqueues}.
 The transition time of the graph $G$ given the initial queue lengths $Q^0$ satisfies the following. \begin{itemize}

 \item[{\rm (I)}] $\beta \in (0, \frac{1}{d^*-1})$: subcritical regime.
 With $f_k$ as in \eqref{fkdef1} and $m_{\mathrm{sub}}^a$ as in \eqref{defk1},

 with

 and $S_{\mathrm{sub}}^a=\sum_{i \colon\,\bar{d}_{i}=d^*} f_{i}$.